NCI-CGR/MoCCA-SV/README.md

 ### II.
 Dependencies

 To run MoCCA-SV, you will need:
-- python v3.7+
+- python v3
-- snakemake v_+
+- snakemake
 - perl v5.18+
-- singularity v2.6+   **Double check versions.
+- singularity v2+

 ### III.
 Analysis modes

 One of the following analysis modes may be specified in the configuration file:
 1. Tumor/Normal: for matched tumor/normal pairs; set analysisMode to 'TN'
 2. Tumor only: for tumor samples with no paired normal; set analysisMode to 'TO' (under development)
-3. De novo: for trios to detect de novo SVs in the proband; set analysisMode to 'de_novo' (under development)
+3. De novo: for trios to detect de novo SVs in the proband; set analysisMode to 'de_novo'
-4. Germline: for germline samples; set analysisMode to 'germline' (under development)
+4. Germline: for germline samples; set analysisMode to 'germline'

 ### IV.
 Run modes